Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA

-As illustrated in Algorithm~\ref{alg:dpp-landmark}: first, we reduce the candidate pool by uniform sampling, and then apply DPP to select the final landmark set.
 This strategy retains the diversity benefits of DPP while keeping the landmark selection cost during training manageable.
 The impact is twofold.
-First, fewer redundant landmarks reduce the dimensionality $s$ of the Nyström projection matrix $\mathbf{P}_{\mathrm{nys}} \in \mathbb{R}^{d \times s}$, which directly lowers both computation $O(sd)$ in Table~\ref{tab:comp-complexity} and memory usage $O(ds)$ in Table~\ref{tab:mem-complexity}.
-Second, the improved diversity of landmarks enhances classification accuracy by avoiding overrepresentation of similar graph patterns.
-Together, these benefits make DPP-based landmark selection a practical optimization for deploying Nyström-HDC~\cite{NysHD} on edge FPGAs.
-This demonstrates the importance of algorithm–architecture co-design: by constraining landmark diversity at the algorithmic level, we directly reduce the projection matrix footprint and streaming latency, yielding a design that is both accurate and resource-efficient on an FPGA.
+First, fewer redundant landmarks reduce the dimensionality $s$ of the Nyström projection matrix $\mathbf{P}_{\mathrm{nys}} \in \mathbb{R}^{d \times s}$, which directly lowers both computation and memory usage.
+Second, the improved diversity of landmarks enhances classification accuracy by reducing the overrepresentation of similar graph patterns.
+These benefits make DPP-based landmark selection a practical optimization for deploying Nyström-HDC~\cite{NysHD} on edge FPGAs.